NormalNick/eddonner-prelegal/README.md

 # eddonner-prelegal
-Lesson - to create common legal documents
+Learning - a platform to create common legal documents